google/WebFundamentals/src/content/en/fundamentals/performance/poor-connectivity/index.md

 > Facebook even instituted [2G Tuesdays](https://code.facebook.com/posts/1556407321275493/building-for-emerging-markets-the-story-behind-2g-tuesdays/) to help understand how people on 2G use their product.
 On Tuesdays, employees get a pop-up that gives them the option to simulate a 2G connection.

-The [Charles](https://www.charlesproxy.com/) HTTP/HTTPS proxy can be used to [adjust bandwidth and latency](http://www.charlesproxy.com/documentation/proxying/throttling/).
+The [Charles](https://www.charlesproxy.com/){: .external } HTTP/HTTPS proxy can be used to [adjust bandwidth and latency](http://www.charlesproxy.com/documentation/proxying/throttling/).
 Charles is commercial software, but a free trial is available.

 ![Charles proxy bandwidth and latency settings](images/charles.png)